-Vision 2020 is a reflection of our Government's confidence in our people to function with a one nation mindset and build this great nation of ours to the benefit of all of us.
+4.1 Mr. Speaker, Vision 2020 is a reflection of our Government's confidence in our people to function with a One Nation mindset and build this great land of ours to the benefit of all of us.
 It envisions sustainable socio-economic development, good governance and human safety within a green economy.
-As Members of this House, we are all tasked with realising the common vision of a good life for all who live within our nation.
-I now want to share with all Guyanese across the length and breadth of our 214,970 square kilometres, our vision of the Co-operative Republic in the year 2020.
+As members of this House, we are all tasked with realizing the common vision of a good life for all who live within our nation.
+Mr. Speaker, I now want to share with all Guyanese across the length and breadth of our 214,970 sq km, our vision of the Cooperative Republic in the year 2020.